survivejs/webpack-book/manuscript/loading_assets/formats_supported.md

 export function hello() {...};
 ```

-Webpack doesn't support this format out of the box yet so you will have to use [babel-loader](https://www.npmjs.com/package/babel-loader).
+T> Webpack doesn't support this format out of the box yet so you will have to use [babel-loader](https://www.npmjs.com/package/babel-loader).
 Webpack 2 will change the situation.

 ### AMD

-AMD, or asynchronous module definition, was invented as a workaround.
-It introduces a `define` wrapper:
+AMD, or asynchronous module definition, was invented as a workaround and popularized by [RequireJS](http://requirejs.org/) script loader.
+It introduced a `define` wrapper:

 ```javascript
 define(['./MyModule.js'], function (MyModule) {